coffee makers icon

 Is it Easy to Use?

-How do you make coffee in your Moka pot?
+How to make coffee in your Moka pot

-• Fill the bottom chamber with water up to the fill line.
+1. Fill the bottom chamber with pre-heated water up to the fill line

 The complexity comes in mastering these very simple steps.
 Getting the perfect coffee is a balancing act of water-to-coffee ratio and how quickly you heat the pot.
 It took us maybe 4 or 5 attempts to get the coffee we liked.
 A combination of adjusting the grind and the heat of the stove.